 - Date and time

-- Takamatsu Airport (Takamatsu-shi, Kagawa Prefecture) International Terminal 1F Departure Lobby, etc.*2F glass wall decorations also scheduled in the future.
+- Takamatsu Airport (Takamatsu-shi, Kagawa prefecture) International Terminal 1F Departure Lobby and 2F glass wall

 - evala (See by Your Ears)

 - ABE Kazunao

 - Takamatsu Airport Co., Ltd., Kotosan Bus Corporation